WebberZone/contextual-related-posts/README.md

 Check out the [FAQ on the plugin page](https://wordpress.org/plugins/contextual-related-posts/faq/) or the [knowledge base](https://webberzone.com/support/section/contextual-related-posts/)

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](https://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.
-I also provide [premium *paid* support via email](https://webberzone.com/support/).